bash-bastion/basalt/docs/reference/api.md

 Local environment variables are only valid within a Bash package (after `eval "$(basalt-package-init)"; basalt.package-init`)

+Note that functions listed here are expected to be called from a Bash execution context

 ### `BASALT_PACKAGE_DIR`

 The full path to the current project.
 It is calculated by walking up the file tree from `$PWD`, only stopping after detecting a `./basalt.toml`.
 The directory that was stopped at is the new value of `BASALT_PACKAGE_DIR`